 The profile was published online by The Telegraph, and fetched me 150 pounds.
-Al Jazeera published both the feature and photo gallery, and the two together was worth $900 (both items making up half that number each).
+Al Jazeera published both the feature and photo gallery, and the two together was worth $900 (both items each making up half that number).

 The photo gallery was a useful reminder of how to diversify.
 If you have video or photos, it always pays to ask your editor if they want an edited together video or a photo gallery.
 Always ask if they’ll pay for it though – never believe your stuff should be free!